Vatsalkayastha/test/demo/giftshop/readme.md

-# Simple AI Gift Shop
+# Simple AI-Powered Learning Hub

-A web application designed to suggest gifts based on user inputs.
+An AI-powered tool to recommend books and courses based on your learning preferences.

 ## Technologies Used:
 - **Web Framework**: Flask